patricksimpson/patricksimpson-old-blog/posts/intro-to-polymer.md

 ### Why this is awsome?

-The real benefit is _reusability_ and _shared_ [component libraries](http://customelements.io).
+A huge benefit is _reusability_ and _shared_ [component libraries](http://customelements.io).
 For example, Polymer provides [core](https://www.polymer-project.org/docs/elements/core-elements.html)  and [paper](https://www.polymer-project.org/docs/elements/paper-elements.html) elements.

 To use it a core element, such as `core-ajax` all I needed to do was run: `bower install Polymer/core-ajax`